y-link-dmx/Authenticated-Lighting-Network-Protocol/roadmap.md

 Bindings contain **only**:

 * wire and message types
-* cryptographic primitives
+* cryptographic primitives and codecs
-* profiles and compiled profiles
-* stateless helpers and codecs
+* stream profile validation helpers

-Bindings are fully usable **without** any SDK.
+Bindings are fully usable **without** any SDK and are the only supported artifacts in TypeScript and Python at the moment.

 ### SDKs (Developer Experience Layer)

-A new first-class SDK layer under `sdk/`, separate from bindings.

-SDKs provide:

-* connection/session lifecycle
-* discovery orchestration
-* streaming helpers
-* safe defaults, retries, and ergonomics

-Official SDKs:

-* Rust (`alpine-protocol-sdk`)
-* TypeScript (`@alpine-core/sdk`)
-* Python (`alpine-sdk`)
+`sdk/` now hosts:

+* `sdk/rust` — the **only** maintained SDK runtime that orchestrates discovery, session lifecycle, control, and streaming.
+* `sdk/ts-archived` and `sdk/python-archived` remain only for reference; no active SDK releases exist for those languages in this phase.
+* Other SDK bindings (C/C++) continue as thin wrappers for their respective platforms.

-SDKs depend **only** on the public APIs of the bindings.
+The `alpine-protocol-sdk` depends **only** on the public APIs of the bindings.

 **Outcome:**

-Protocol stability and developer experience evolve independently.
-This split is the reason for the **v2.0 version bump**.
+Protocol stability and the Rust SDK evolve together while TypeScript and Python remain bindings-only until we are ready to reintroduce full runtimes.

 ---